 Relevant Forms: Non-Virginia Tech Committee Member, Request to Schedule Dissertation Prospectus Examination (Note that this form must be submitted to the Office of Academic Programs in the School of Education at least three weeks prior to the date of the Prospectus Examination.), Results of Dissertation Prospectus Examination

-The student must take a minimum of 30 hours of dissertation research credit during his or her studies.
+EDRE students must complete a minimum of 30 research/dissertation credit hours during their studies.

 It should be noted that the dissertation is required to include an explicit methodological component as it relates to the findings, the implications of the findings, and/or the implications of the process of conducting the research.
 Dissertations can vary considerably, however, in the extent to which they focus on research methodology.
 More specifically, dissertations can range from those that are theoretical in natural and focus on one or more methodological issues to those that are empirical in nature and focus on a research problem in a specific content area.
 For an empirical dissertation, however, the findings and/or the process of conducting the research are required to have methodological implications that are discussed explicitly in the dissertation document.

 The student must distribute a final draft of the dissertation to all committee members at least five weeks prior to the intended date of defense.
-This draft document is reviewed by committee members who then sign the Request to Admit Candidate to Final Doctoral Examination form, which indicates that the dissertation is ready for defense, three weeks prior to the Final Examination.
+This draft document is reviewed by committee members who then sign the Request to Admit Candidate to Final Doctoral Examination form, which indicates that the dissertation is ready to defend, three weeks prior to the Final Examination.
 The student must distribute the dissertation to be defended to the Dissertation Committee at least two weeks prior to the Final Examination.
-At the beginning of the Final Examination, the student gives a brief oral presentation of the dissertation research and responds to questions that are posed by the Dissertation Committee members.
+At the beginning of the Final Examination, the student gives a brief (i.e., ten- to twenty-minute) oral presentation of the dissertation research and then responds to questions that are posed by the Dissertation Committee members.
 Following the Final Examination, all committee members complete the EDRE final examination rubric to assess the student's performance.
 Please see the Graduate School’s website for information about upcoming commencement deadlines.